More Companies Are Hiring People Sight Unseen, Here’s How You Can Be One Of Them

 “Eager employers trying to lure workers in the tightest job market since 1969 are hiring some candidates sight unseen, at times after one phone interview.
 The practice has become most common in seasonal work, particularly retail, although it is spreading among certain in-demand white-collar roles, such as engineers, IT professionals and teachers.”

-One of the reasons for this new trend citied in the article is competitiveness.
-This is what happens in a worker’s market.
+One of the reasons for this new trend cited in the article is competitiveness.
+This is what happens in a workers’ market.
 Companies have to fight over the best of the potential workforce.
 A company needing to fill its stores for the holidays has only so much time to bring on extra help and get them trained.

 Another factor is that individuals do not just apply for one job.
 They apply for several at once.
 But they will likely only take one job.
 The one with the shortest process is likely to win the race.
 So companies are skipping the in-person interview which saves a substantial amount of time.